FRAUD RESOURCE CENTER

 Makers and sellers of bogus supplements use direct mail and websites (often designed to mimic real news and magazine sites) to tout their products’ efficacy against all kinds of ills.
 Claims to improve memory, ease arthritis, even stave off the ravages of Alzheimer’s disease may be accompanied by enthusiastic testimonials from satisfied users, impressive results from clinical studies and ringing endorsements from medical specialists — all of them fabricated.

 If you’re skeptical, scammers have another enticement — a free, no-risk trial offer.
 What have you got to lose?
 Money, and potentially a lot of it.
-You’ll probably be charged a nominal shipping fee, but that allows the fraudsters access to your credit card information.
+You’ll probably be charged a nominal shipping fee, but that gives the fraudsters your credit card information.
 They may go ahead and bill you for the full price of the product or enroll you in a long-term subscription costing hundreds of dollars a year, under terms that are undisclosed or buried deep in the fine print.

 These scams can hurt more than your bank account.
 Supplements, even those described as “natural,” may pose health risks.
 Some interact harmfully with particular medications or alter their effectiveness.
 Worse yet, in recent years regulators have discovered that hundreds of supplements are tainted with prescription drugs and other potentially dangerous chemicals.